D2KLab/sparql-transformer/README.md

 - `$orderby` to be done;
 - `$filter` to be done;

-The `@context` and any other root property is transferred as is to the output.
+The `@context` property (for the JSON-LD version) will be transferred to the output.

+The output of this query is intended to be:
+- for the plain JSON, an array of object with the shape of the prototype;
+- for the JSON-LD, an array of object with the shape of the prototype in the `@graph` property and with a sibling `@context`.

 ## Usage